teomavros/teomavros/README.md

-# Hello, I'm Yes 👋
+# Hello, I'm Theodore Mavrommatis 👋

 I'm a Mechanical Engineering student at Aristotle University of Thessaloniki, passionate about algorithm development and creating data-driven solutions.